fbilhaut/gte-rs/Readme.md

 ### Other

-This crate could be used as-is with other models, or easily adapted to others.
+This crate should be usable out-of-the box with other models, or easily adapted to other ones.
+Please report your own tests or requirements!